-Chittock moved directly into a job as design manager at new channel TV3, where he produced a series of short animated films and created puppets for Suzy Cato's Early Bird Show and You and Me.
-After leaving TV3 in the mid 90s, Chittock got funding to make Oscar and Friends.
+Chittock had been set to work on Jackson's long-delayed zombie movie Braindead, and at one point Jackson proposed that the two of them set up a special effects company together.
+Chittock advised that he stick to directing.
+Chittock was now in demand.
+Directly after Feebles, he headed to Auckland, to become design manager at new television channel TV3.
+There he produced a series of short animated films, and created puppets for Suzy Cato's Early Bird Show and You and Me.
+After leaving TV3 in the mid 90s, Chittock pitched the idea of TV series Oscar and Friends to NZ On Air and TV3.
 The part-claymation series centred on the adventures of a boy and two imaginary friends.
-The 26 five-minute long episodes played in countries around the globe.

 Sources include